brabster/tw-site-mkdocs/docs/posts/2024-03-31-exploring-setup-py/index.md

 I started with ["Six Malicious Python Packages in the PyPI Targeting Windows Users"](https://unit42.paloaltonetworks.com/malicious-packages-in-pypi/) from Palo Alto Networks.
 This article is detailed but approachable and works through exploit code with explanations of what's going on.
 There are no section headers I can link to but I found the "Malicious Code" section most useful.

-I've never created a Python package, so I thought I'd have a go at creating a package.
+I've never created a Python package, so I thought I'd have a go.
 I want to understand better how the approach works and what it looks like to attackers and victims.
-Source code available in [GitHub brabster/blog-setup-py](https://github.com/brabster/blog-setup-py).
+Source code for the package is available in [GitHub brabster/blog-setup-py](https://github.com/brabster/blog-setup-py).

 ## A "Malicious" Package in setup.py